 A conversation between an RAF veteran and a serving air technician has revealed how changing attitudes could be a positive sign of a more diverse military in the future.

-To recognise and celebrate LGBTQ history month, we’ve been speaking to lesbian, gay, bisexual and transgender service men and women, about serving in the Armed Forces about their experience of being LGBTQ while serving in the British military.
+To recognise and celebrate, we’ve been speaking to lesbian, gay, bi-sexual and transgender service men and women, about their experience of being LGBTQ while serving in the British military.

 Some of those speaking out are serving openly, some have hidden their sexuality and, prior to the ban being lifted in 2000, some were forced to leave because they were found out.

 Carl, the former Lord Mayor of Manchester, said he had been ordered out of the RAF for being gay.
 He took a trip down memory lane to meet with openly bisexual serviceman Owain, who is currently serving at RAF Wittering and whose experience is being seen by many positive change in Britain’s military.

 Here they reveal their own personal stories in conversation with each other.

 Carl, who served in the RAF between 1991 and 1997, said: “I was discharged for my sexuality because at the time it was illegal to be gay.

 “During that time, I got the British Humane Society’s bronze award for bravery for rescuing a pilot from an aircraft, I got a Good Show award and I was also mentioned in the Queen’s Birthday Honours list by a Commander-In-Chief’s commendation.